Rittwika24/abide-fmri-harmonization-classifier/README.md

 ## Methodology
 The pipeline is structured into two main scripts, data_preprocessing.py and main_pipeline.py, to handle data efficiently and perform the multi-stage analysis.

 a.
 Data Preprocessing and Initial Chunking
+The raw fMRI files can be downloaded from the following location: s3://fcp-indi/data/Projects/ABIDE_Initiative/Outputs/lle/.
+Both the LLE processed and unprocessed fMRI mat files can be found here.
+The unprocessed fMRI files have been used here.

 This initial script prepares the raw ABIDE fMRI data for the main pipeline:
 File Discovery & Loading: Scans a specified base directory for .mat files (assumed to contain HDF5 fMRI data).
 Data Extraction & Masking: Extracts 4D fMRI volumes (fMRIdata/orig), applies provided brain masks (fMRIdata/mask), and retrieves diagnostic labels (fMRIdata/dx).